A98Rahman/COSC4P02Project/webapp/README.md

 To run the server, double check that you are still in the webapp directory within the project folder, then run the command

 "node app.js",
-or "nodemon app.js" if you're going to be working on the app.
+or "nodemon app.js" if you're going to be making changes to the app.

-The app should say "Chat app listening on port 3000", and you can access the web app from your browser by going to "localhost:3000"
+The app should output "Chat app listening on port 3000" to the terminal, and you can access it from your browser by going to "localhost:3000"

 ## Folder Contents